CALL TODAY:

 Call Don Flanary at (210) 738-8383 to discuss your case today.

-Elements of the Failing to Comply Statute
+Elements Of The Failing To Comply Statute

 The criminal offense of failing to comply with registration requirements requires proof beyond all reasonable doubt of the following elements:

-• the defendant is required by law to register under the Sex Offender Registration Program in Texas;
+• The defendant is required by law to register under the Sex Offender Registration Program in Texas;

-• the defendant has a change of address and fails to report in person to the local law enforcement authority in the municipality or county in which the person’s new residence is located;
+• The defendant has a change of address and fails to report in person to the local law enforcement authority in the municipality or county in which the persons new residence is located;

-• not later than the later of the seventh day after changing the address or the first date the applicable local law enforcement authority by policy allows the person to report and provide the authority with proof of identity and proof of residence.
+• Not later than the later of the seventh day after changing the address or the first date the applicable local law enforcement authority by policy allows the person to report and provide the authority with proof of identity and proof of residence.

 Under Article 62.101(a) of the Texas Code of Criminal Procedure, the duty to register as a sex offender ends when depending on the type of conviction, either:

-• the person dies; or
+• The person dies; or

-Crimes with a Duty to Register for Life
+Crimes With A Duty To Register For Life

 Under the Code of Criminal Procedure in Article 62.101, the penalty ranges for certain convictions in Texas require a duty to register for life including:

-Definitions for Failing to Comply with Registration Requirements
+Definitions For Failing To Comply With Registration Requirements

-The term “local law enforcement authority” means the chief of police of a municipality or the sheriff of a county in this state.
+The term local law enforcement authority means the chief of police of a municipality or the sheriff of a county in this state.
 The term “reportable conviction” means a conviction for the offense of the applicable underlying alleged offense.

 A person acts intentionally, or with intent, with respect to the nature of his conduct or to a result of his conduct when it is his conscious objective or desire to engage in the conduct or cause the result.

-Attorney for Failing to Comply with Registration Requirements in Texas
+Attorney For Failing To Comply With Registration Requirements In Texas

 If you were charged with intentionally or knowingly failing to report to the local law enforcement authority and register under the sex offender registration program, then contact a criminal defense attorney in San Antonio, TX, at Flanary Law Firm, PLLC.